ShprAlex/SproutLife/README.md

 # Sprout Life

 Sprout Life brings the next stage of evolution to Conway’s Game of Life.
 GOL created self-organizing patterns that exhibit lifelike behaviors.
-Sprout Life allows these patterns to reproduce, mutate, and evolve.
+In Sprout Life allows these patterns to reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.